djmikeale/RF23/README.md

 Add fave concerts to your calendar|See relevant event details :-:|:-:
 ![Alt text](img/cal_event_overview.png)|![Alt text](img/cal_event_details.png)
+...note that Roskilde hasn't published the timetable yet, so calendar functionality isn't very usable.. yet!

 </center>

 <details>
 <summary>

-## Isn't there like.. an app for this?
+## Isn't there like.. already an app for this?

 </summary>

 Probably!
-Also, the website helps a bit, but I've been desiring the following functionality:
+Also, the Roskilde Festival website helps a bit, but I've been desiring the following functionality:

 - Rather than just ❤️ the artists I like, I want it more granular, and be able to add comments on *why* I (dis)liked an artist
-- I'm going together with my GF and we'd like to easily see what's important for each other
+- My GF and I would like to easily see what concerts we want to see together
-- Find artists' mustic on Spotify without too many clicks
+- Being able to listen to artists' mustic on Spotify without too many clicks
-- See the relevant information at the right time in a familiar app
+- See the relevant information at the right time in a familiar interface

 </details>